capybara-brain346/knowflow/docs/PRD.md

-iBased on your document, the system you're building is a **Hybrid RAG + Knowledge Graph** architecture for semantic and structured retrieval.
+Based on your document, the system you're building is a **Hybrid RAG + Knowledge Graph** architecture for semantic and structured retrieval.
 Assuming 50 active users with potential spikes, here's a **modular, scalable deployment architecture** tailored for reliability, efficiency, and observability:

 ---